learn-co-curriculum/dsc-effect-sizes/README.md

 * Effect size calculation and interpretation allows you to draw **Meta-Analytical** conclusions.
 This allows you to group together a number of existing studies, calculate the meta-analytic effect size and get the best estimate of the tur effect size of the population.

-* Perform **Power Analysis** , which help determine the number of particicpants (sample size) that a study would require to achieve a certain probability of finding a true effect - if there is one.
+* Perform **Power Analysis** , which help determine the number of particicpants (sample size) that a study requires to achieve a certain probability of finding a true effect - if there is one.

 ## Calculating effect size in Python

 ### Using SciPy for measuring effect size

 SciPy (pronounced “Sigh Pie”) is open-source software for mathematics, science, and engineering.
 The SciPy package contains various toolboxes dedicated to common issues in scientific computing.
-Its different submodules correspond to different applications, such as interpolation, integration, optimization, image processing, statistics, special functions, etc. For our experiment we would use `scipy.stats` package which contains statistical tools and probabilistic descriptions of random processes.
+Its different submodules correspond to different applications, such as interpolation, integration, optimization, image processing, statistics, special functions, etc. For an experiment, you can use `scipy.stats` package which contains statistical tools and probabilistic descriptions of random processes.
 Detailed documentation of SciPy is available [here](https://docs.scipy.org/doc/scipy/reference/index.html).

 ```python